Preparing for Graduate Studies

 At Queen's, English is the language of instruction and communication, except for the language departments.
 Proficiency in English is a prerequisite for admission.
 Those applicants whose native languages do not include English will be required to obtain satisfactory standing in an English Language Proficiency Test as part of the application process, and before final acceptance is granted.

-Any applicant who has recently studied for at least one complete year at a university where English is the official language of instruction may be exempt from the English Language Proficiency Test.
+Any applicant who has, within the 12 month period prior to the month of application, studied for at least one complete year at a university where English is the official language of instruction may be exempt from the English Language Proficiency Test.
 An applicant requesting a waiver of the test for this reason should do so in writing and submit it with the application.
 The Director, Admissions and Student Services of the School of Graduate Studies, in consultation with the department, will make determinations in these cases.

 The following English Language Proficiency tests are accepted by the School of Graduate Studies: